Hneefnsr/Hneefnsr/README.md

 - AI and machine learning experiments
 - Educational tools and platforms

 ## 📫 How to reach me...
-Visit my profile for more information...
+- Kindly click the link for my LinkedIn profile on my bio

 ## 😄 Pronouns: He/Him